BytexDigital/BytexDigital.Blazor.Components.Appear/README.md

 - `OnAppeared` Fires every time the container gets close to the viewport.
 - `OnDisappeared` Fires every time the container leaves the viewport.
 - `OnFirstAppeared` Fires only the first time the container appears in the viewport.
-- `DetectionBoundingBoxMargin` Defaults to 0px.
+- `BoundingBoxMargin` Defaults to 0px.
 Greater values will make `OnAppeared` fire earlier.
 View https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options for more details on this option.

 ## Usage VisibilityObserver